yetanotherco/aligned_layer/docs/architecture/components/4_operator.md

 # Operator

-The Operators are responsible for verifying the ZK Proofs.
-They are the Eigenlayer restakers.
-They are the ones who insert the financial security to the system, and leverage Ethereum's security into any AVS they take part of (in this case, Aligned).
+The Operators verify the ZK Proofs and are the Eigenlayer restakers.
+They also insert the financial security into the system, and leverage Ethereum's security for any AVS they take part in (e.g. Aligned).

 Operators read [Aligned Service Manager](./3_service_manager_contract.md) new batch Events.
 In them, they have the necessary information to verify a batch, its Merkle Root and its data pointer.